ResearchObject/ro-crate/docs/README.md

     make jekyll-podman-oneshot

-### Using the jekyll-rtd-theme
+### Using the just-the-docs theme

-Note that the specification `1.1` onwards uses split files for different sections, these are indexed by the [RunDocs theme](https://rundocs.io/) aka [rundocs/jekyll-rtd-theme](https://github.com/rundocs/jekyll-rtd-theme).
+Note that the specification `1.1` onwards uses split files for different sections, these are indexed by the [RunDocs theme](https://rundocs.io/) aka [pmarsceill/just-the-docs](https://github.com/pmarsceill/just-the-docs).
 The `---` preamble is required on all `*.md` files to help the theme, e.g.:

 ```
 ---